Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Wait for the breakout after confirmation, take entry.
 Keep your stop loss at the recent low or high, and take profit at the previous high or low.

-23. Bullish Diamond Chart Pattern
+23. Bullish Diamond Pattern

-This chart pattern looks like a diamond, and it’s a rare but powerful reversal pattern in any currency pair.
+This trading chart pattern looks like a diamond, and it’s a rare but powerful reversal pattern in any currency pair.

 • What it means: Can be a strong signal for reversal of the market.